Tips for providers on offering hepatitis health care services

 - Research on transmission of HCV among people who use drugs must be intensified.

-- Individuals maintained on opiate agonist therapy such as methadone or buprenorphine cannot be restricted from accessing care, clinical trials or treatment, including liver transplants.
+- Individuals maintained on opiate agonist therapy such as methadone or buprenorphine cannot be restricted from accessing care, clinical trials, or treatment, including liver transplants.